 Join James Howell and new or old friends in this rich remembrance for the Advent and Christmas seasons.

-To purchase a print version of Why this Jubilee?, visit The Upper Room bookstore.
+To purchase a print version of Why This Jubilee?, visit The Upper Room online store.

-Dr. James C. Howell has been senior pastor of Myers Park United Methodist Church since 2003, and has served churches in the Charlotte area for 25 years.
+Dr. James C. Howell has been senior pastor of Myers Park United Methodist Church since 2003, and has served churches in the Charlotte area for 36 years.
 He is a graduate of the University of South Carolina and Duke Divinity School, and has a Ph.D. from Duke.
-He has published a number of books, the most recent being Struck from Behind – My Memories of God.
+He has published 21 books, the most recent being Unrevealed Until Its Season: A Lenten Journey with Hymns.
 He serves on numerous nonprofit boards in the community, speaks frequently in Charlotte and around the country, and is an adjunct professor of preaching at Duke Divinity School.

 Quotable Quote: "I love to preach, and try to think a lot about the intersection between God's story and what's going on in the lives of people and our community and world."